twashke/Portfolio-Tiffany-Washke/README.md

 # Portfolio-Tiffany-Washke

 A portfolio website about Tiffany Washke utilizing HTML, CSS, Bulma Framework, Google Fonts, and Javascript.
 Designed to be mobile first, the portfolio was updated to include a link to a PDF Resume for potential employers to review.
 The Work portion has been updated to include the most recent group project [Mood Tracker](https://chabivz.github.io/Mood-Tracker/) as well as other notable homework assignments.
-Both LinkedIn and GitHub have been updated to include contact information and links to the portfolio.
+In addition to the updated portfolio, both [LinkedIn](https://www.linkedin.com/in/tiffanywashke) and [GitHub](https://github.com/twashke) have been updated to include a biography, contact information and links to the portfolio.

 ## Table of Contents